hphelion/documentation/cloudos/prepare.releasenotes.md

 * [HP Cloud OS Utilities](/cloudos/manage/utilities/): Describes the HP Cloud OS utilities.
 * [HP Cloud OS Troubleshooting](/cloudos/manage/troubleshooting/): Advice to resolve issues you may encounter with HP Cloud OS.
 * [HP Cloud OS Open Source and Third-Party Software License Agreements](/cloudos/os-3rd-party-license-agreements/): License information regarding the HP Cloud OS product.
 This topic includes legal notices and the disclaimer for experimental software.
 * HP Cloud OS Operational Dashboard Help: From the dashboard's top banner, the Help link opens topics about its user interface dialogs and options, including how to create your cloud.
-A [web-hosted copy](/cloudos/operational-dashboard/index.htm) of the Help is available.
+A [web-hosted copy](http://docs.hpcloud.com/cloudos/operational-dashboard/index.htm) of the Help is available.
 * HP Cloud OS Administration Dashboard Help: From the dashboard's top banner, the Help link opens topics about its user interface dialogs and options, including how to view, allocate, and manage all virtual resources within a cloud.
-A [web-hosted copy](/cloudos/administration-dashboard/index.htm) of the Help is available.
+A [web-hosted copy](http://docs.hpcloud.com/cloudos/administration-dashboard/index.htm) of the Help is available.
-* HP Cloud OS Release Notes: Contains a list of release contents and any known problems and workarounds (this document).
+* HP Cloud OS Release Notes (this topic): Information about the release's new features, recommendations, known issues, and resolved limitations.

 **Note:** In the current release, the dashboards use pre-defined login credentials.
 These are not published in the web-hosted documentation.
 To get the pre-defined login credentials, refer to the readme file included in the same ZIP that contained the HP Cloud OS Sandbox ISO.
 If you have not already done so, see the ZIP on the <a href="https://cloudos.hpwsportal.com" target="codn">HP Cloud OS Distribution Network</a>.